-The Arbitrator may determine his or her own procedure in accordance with the Labour Relations Code and will give full opportunity to all parties to present evidence and make representations.
+The Arbitrator may determine their own procedure in accordance with the Labour Relations Code and will give full opportunity to all parties to present evidence and make representations.
 The Arbitrator will hear and determine the difference or allegation and will make every effort to render a decision within 30 days of the conclusion of the hearing.